hos-b/image-carla/README.md

-# Imimitation Agent for MADRaS
+# Imitation Agent for MADRaS

+## Description
+The aim is to train an IL agent in the MADRaS environment.